PGCert Paediatric Anaesthesia / Overview

 We require you to hold a Fellowship of the Royal College of Anaesthetists (FRCA) or Fellowship of the College of Anaesthetists of Ireland (FCAI) or equivalent.

-You should also have relevant ongoing clinical experience involving paediatric anaesthesia, with acute management of ill and injured children essential.
+You should also have relevant ongoing clinical experience involving paediatric anaesthesia.

 - How to apply